 My child may have swallowed something but they’re not choking or gasping for air.
 Should I still be concerned?

-Yes, even a benign object like a coin can get stuck in the esophagus leading to severe complications, including a buildup of saliva that can cause breathing issues.
+Yes, even if your child swallowed a coin, a benign object like this can get stuck in the esophagus leading to severe complications, including a buildup of saliva that can cause trouble breathing.
 This is a possible, life-threatening issue and should be checked out by a medical professional right away – at the urgent care or emergency room.

 My child swallowed a small object and is vomiting.
 She seems fine now, so should I still call 911?